DREPANO, VIVARI

 CANDIA, IRIA

 DREPANO and VIVARI are two pleasant villages a short bus ride south-east of Nafplio, best known, perhaps, for its alluring beaches and good seafood taverns by the beach.
 While you're there you can visit the churches of Ag.
 Spiridon and Ag.
-Paraskevi in Drepano, and in Vivari ruins of a Venetian castle from 1714 - but they are quite difficult to reach!
+Paraskevi in Drepano, and the not very accessible in Vivari ruins of a Venetian castle from 1714.

 The peculiar PROFITI ILIAS, the rock that juts up from the landscape in the photo above is described here.